beached/function_stream/README.md

 void wait_for_function_streams( FunctionStream & function_stream );
 ```

-Wait for a group of function stream results to complete
+Wait for a group of function stream results to complete.
+This implements the join pattern
 ``` C++
 template<typename...
 FunctionStreams>
 void wait_for_function_streams( FunctionStreams&... function_streams );